Recitey is now in early access.Download the beta

 Privacy

-Your voice never leaves your machine.
+Your voice stays on your machine.

 Mic